UnmeshDeshpande/MS_Prep/List_of_colleges.md

   * Course material and exam Structure

+  DEADLINES

+  1 May (Open Now)

+  REQUIREMENTS
+  i.
+Apply via Studielink & their online application system ii.
+Pay Application fees (75 euros) iii.
+IELTS overall 6.5 with no section less than 6.5 [scanned copy is OK, they can verify online]

 7. University of Glasgow: Sensing and Imaging systems (M.Sc)
 # 101 to 150 77 (Uni Rank)